BCDA-APS/bcdamenu/docs/source/settings.rst

 This settings file produces a GUI titled *9-ID-C USAXS menu* with two user menus: *USAXS* and *linux*.
-The following screen views are from an early version, running on MS Windows.
+The following screen views are from Linux.

 .. _example_gui: